jinzhuoran/RAG-RewardBench/README.md

 # RAG-RewardBench
 RAG-RewardBench: Benchmarking Reward Models in Retrieval Augmented Generation for Preference Alignment

-Data and code is coming soon!
+Our benchmark is now available at [Huggingface](https://huggingface.co/datasets/jinzhuoran/RAG-RewardBench).